 Je viens du Yorkshire.I come from Yorkshire.

 Mon petit-ami vient du Québec.My boyfriend comes from the Quebec province.

-See also the related lessons: Je viens de + [city] = I'm from + [city] and En, dans = In, to with regions, states, counties (prepositions)
+See also the related lessons: Je viens de + [city] = I'm from + [city] in French and En/Dans = in/to + regions/states/counties (French Prepositions)

 Want to make sure your French sounds confident?